sifferman/labs-with-cva6/labs/intro.md

 1. What is an ELF file and where are they used?
 (Not specific to CVA6)
 2. What is the difference between segments and sections?
 3. Compile [`"./programs/examples/asm.s"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/examples/asm.s), and (using your favorite hex viewer) give the offset into the ELF file at which the `add` instruction is located.
 Please also provide a screenshot.
 4. Write a `.s` file that contains instructions covering all 6 of the instruction formats, a branch taken condition, and a compressed instruction.
 Compile it to an ELF file.
-(Provide both the `.s` file and the `.elf` file in your submission.)
+(Provide only the `.s` file in your submission.)
-5. Write a `.c` file that contains a `for` loop with iteration count of at least 5.
-Compile it to an ELF file.
-(Provide both the `.c` file and the `.elf` file in your submission.)

 ## Simulation Questions